ajax4jmx release alpha-2.0 - April 2nd 2007

 Directory structure:

 If you are using eclipse import the project and the launch files.
-All references are relative so it should work without having to set the paths to the libraries.
+All

 The current distribution comes with 2 runnables: